Did you know….

 Corporate Responsibilities

-• ♦ Companies are required to document and communicate timekeeping procedures to each employee
+Companies are required to thoroughly document and effectively communicate timekeeping procedures to each employee to ensure clarity and compliance.
+This includes providing comprehensive written guidelines that detail how time should be recorded and submitted.

 If your company wins a government contract, the DCAA compliant timekeeping rules apply to everyone in the company.
 It doesn’t matter how large your operations are, it’s important that you are compliant.
 It’s your responsibility to ensure that you are compliant to the rules above.